One of best waterfall picnic spots in Victoria, overlooking a 30 metre high basalt column waterfall plunging into a deep ravine near Ballarat. The

 No climbing, no abseiling, no rapelling, no access to the base of the falls.

-There is no camping available at Lal Lal Falls.
-If you want to stay overnight in the area, you can try
+There is no camping at Lal Lal Falls.
+If you are planning to stay overnight

 Moorabool Shire Council